eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

   Stores the default list of multicast locators to be used for any endpoint defined inside the RTPSParticipant in the case that it was defined without multicast locators.
 This list is usually left empty.
+* |WireProtocolConfigQos::default_external_unicast_locators-api|:
+  Defines the :ref:`external_locators` to be used for any endpoint defined inside the participant in the case that it was defined without unicast locators.
+* |WireProtocolConfigQos::ignore_non_matching_locators-api|:
+  Defines whether to ignore locators received on announcements from other DDS participants when they don't match with any of the locators announced by this DDS participant.

 .. note::
      This QoS Policy concerns to DomainParticipant entities.